The Bankrate promise

 - Since the funds are focused on just a single stock, investors won’t get the diversification benefits that are available through more traditional ETFs that hold stocks across different sectors of the economy.

-- The short holding period these funds are intended for (one day) mean they’re geared more towards traders, and not long-term investors.
+- The short holding period these funds are intended for means they’re geared more towards traders and not long-term investors.